-Dear Secretary Chu,
+Dear Secretary,

-I join my fellow citizens in expressing my support for LNG exports and I believe it is imperative that your department quickly approve all pending export applications for non-free trade agreement countries.
+Now that the Department of Energy (DOE) has released its study on the macroeconomic impacts of U.S. liquefied natural gas (LNG) exports, I believe it is imperative that your department quickly approve all pending export applications for non-free trade agreement countries.
 As you know, the analysis concluded that, "In all the scenarios analyzed in this study, NERA found that the U.S. would experience net economic benefits from increased LNG exports."
 This conclusion adds to a mountain of recent studies finding that the benefits of exporting LNG would exceed any associated costs.